Duride (Isosorbide Mononitrate)

 Important Warnings

-There are several important warnings and contraindications you should be aware of before taking Duride.
+There are several important warnings to consider before taking Duride.

 Who Should Not Take Duride